Designers brainstorming in conference room meeting

 The global arbitrage: turning fragmentation into opportunity

 As legislators worldwide develop distinctly different approaches to AI regulation, American companies with sector-specific governance capabilities gain unique advantages.
-Rather than being constrained by the lowest common denominator of global regulations, they can build modular frameworks with agility and resilience to adapt to various jurisdictions while maintaining operational efficiency.
+Rather than being constrained by the lowest common denominator of global regulations, they can build modular frameworks with agility to adapt to various jurisdictions while maintaining operational efficiency.
 A more relaxed regulatory environment allows American companies the opportunity to decide which markets they operate in rather than meeting multiple strict regulations.

 Innovation acceleration through targeted governance